DrAlexLiu/OctoPrint-PiNozCam/docs/runtime-ci.md

 Actions artifacts are temporary QA outputs, not release downloads.
 After hardware qualification, attach the verified Wheels and `SHA256SUMS` to the immutable GitHub runtime release.
-Rockchip and cleared A733 Wheels are distributed from that fixed release; compliant generic CPU and Jetson Wheels are distributed through PyPI.
+Rockchip and cleared A733 Wheels are distributed from that fixed release; compliant generic CPU and AArch64 Vulkan Wheels are distributed through PyPI.
 The release manifest links each executable to the exact PiNozCam commit used by CI.

 These workflows are intentionally manual (`workflow_dispatch`).
 GitHub only shows the Run workflow button after a workflow exists on the default branch.